Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: The accuracy of the approximation

-Additionally, there is a clear relation between the number of basis functions $m$ and the boundary factor $c$ with the lengthscale $\ell$ of the approximated function.
-Figures \ref{fig6_lscale_vs_J_vs_c} and \ref{fig6_lscale_vs_J_vs_c_Matern} depict how these three factors interact with each other in relation to a close approximation of the HSGP model, in the cases of a GP with square exponential covariance function and Mat\'ern($\nu$=3/2) covariance function, respectively, and a single input dimension.
-More precisely, for a given GP model (with a squared exponential covariance function) with lengthscale $\ell$ and given a boundary factor $c$, Figure \ref{fig6_lscale_vs_J_vs_c} shows the minimum $m$ required to achieve a accurate approximation in the sense of satisfying eq. (\ref{eq_diff_covs}).
-Similarly for Figure \ref{fig6_lscale_vs_J_vs_c_Matern} in the case of a Mat\'ern($\nu$=3/2) covariance function.
-We considered an approximation to be a close enough when the total variation difference between the approximate and exact covariance functions, $\varepsilon$ in eq. (\ref{eq_diff_covs}), is below 1$\%$ of the total area under the curve of the exact covariance function $k$:
+Empirical simulations are carried out to analyze the relationships between $m$, $c$ and $\frac{\ell}{S}$ (lengthscale $\ell$ relative to the half-range $S$ of the input domain).
+Figure \ref{fig6_relationships} depicts how these three factors interact and affect the accuracy of the HSGP approximation for a GP with squared exponential, Mat\'ern ($\nu$=3/2), and Mat\'ern ($\nu$=5/2) covariance functions and a single input dimension.
+More precisely, for a given GP model (with a particular covariance function) with length-scale $\frac{\ell}{S}$ (From now to later on we will refer to $\frac{\ell}{S}$ by just $\ell$) and given a boundary factor $c$, Figure \ref{fig6_relationships} shows the minimum number of basis functions $m$ required to obtain an accurate approximation in the sense of satisfying eq. (\ref{eq_diff_covs}).
+We considered an approximation to be a sufficiently accurate when the total variation difference between the approximate and exact covariance functions, $\varepsilon$ in eq. (\ref{eq_diff_covs}), is below 1$\%$ of the total area under the curve of the exact covariance function $k$ such that

-Alternatively, these figures could be understood as providing the minimum $c$ that we should use for given $\ell$ and $m$.
-Of course, we may also read it as providing the minimum $\ell$ that can be closely approximated given $m$ and $c$.
-We obtain the following main conclusions:

-\begin{itemize} \item As $\ell$ increases, $m$ required for a close enough approximation decrease. \item The lower $c$, the smaller $m$ can and $\ell$ must be to achieve a close approximation. \item For a given $\ell$ there exist a minimum $c$ under which a close approximation is never going to be achieved regardless of $m$.
-This fact can be seen in Figures~\ref{fig6_lscale_vs_J_vs_c} and \ref{fig6_lscale_vs_J_vs_c_Matern} as the contour lines which represent $c$ have an end in function of $\ell$ (Valid $c$ are restricted in function of $\ell$).
-A $\ell$ increases, the minimum valid $c$ also increases. \end{itemize}
+where $\tilde{k}_m$ is the approximate covariance function with $m$ basis functions.
+Alternatively, these figures can be understood as providing the minimum $c$ that we should use for given $\ell$ and $m$.
+Of course, we may also read it as providing the minimum $\ell$ that can be approximated with high accuracy given $m$ and $c$.
+We obtain the following main conclusions: \begin{itemize} \item As $\ell$ increases, $m$ required for an accurate approximation decrease. \item The lower $c$, the smaller $m$ can and $\ell$ must be to achieve an accurate approximation. \item For a given $\ell$ there exist a minimum $c$ under which an accurate approximation is never going to be achieved regardless of $m$.
+This fact can be seen in Figure~\ref{fig6_relationships} as the contour lines which represent $c$ have an end in function of $\ell$ (Valid $c$ are restricted in function of $\ell$).
+As $\ell$ increases, the minimum valid $c$ also increases. \end{itemize}